AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.2.22 =
+* Some parts of HTML email converted to htmlentities - FIXED

 = 1.2.2.21 =
 * Some text inputs add extra slash to apostrophes - FIXED
 * Extra sanitization and escaping of backend user inputs - FIXED/SECURITY